How Do You Estimate A Quotient

 Why Estimation Matters

 Estimation is a practical skill with numerous real-world applications.
-It's a way to quickly check if an answer obtained through calculation or technology is reasonable.
-It helps in making quick decisions when precise calculations are not necessary.
-For instance, when grocery shopping, you might want to estimate the total cost of your items to ensure you stay within budget.
+That said, it's a way to quickly check if an answer obtained through calculation or technology is reasonable.
+As an example, when grocery shopping, you might want to estimate the total cost of your items to ensure you stay within budget.
+But it helps in making quick decisions when precise calculations are not necessary.
 Estimation allows you to do this without needing to calculate the exact price of each item.

 Comprehensive Overview: Diving Deep into the Art of Estimation